princeton-nlp/ELIZA-Transformer/README.md

 # Representing Rule-based Chatbots with Transformers

-This repository contains the code for our paper, [Representing Rule-based Chatbots with Transformers](https://arxiv.org/abs/2407.10949).
+This repository contains the code for our NAACL'25 paper, [Representing Rule-based Chatbots with Transformers](https://arxiv.org/abs/2407.10949).
 The code can be used to generate synthetic ELIZA training data, train and evaluate Transformers on ELIZA transcripts, and conduct some analysis of the learned mechanisms.
-Please see [our paper](https://arxiv.org/abs/2407.10949) for more details.

 ## Quick links
 * [Setup](#Setup)